 The Consolidated Appropriations Act of 2004 established a new system for registering pesticides, called the Pesticide Registration Improvement Act, or PRIA.
 Under PRIA, the pesticide industry pays over $40 million in pesticide registration and maintenance fees, which supplement federal appropriations, to provide timely resources for EPA’s registration and registration review efforts.
 About 1 of every 4 dollars available to the EPA Office of Pesticide Programs is derived from PRIA fees.

-A Sixth Circuit Court of Appeals ruling in January 2009 in the National Cotton Council vs. U.S. EPA case overturned the EPA’s Aquatic Pesticides Rule from 2006, which held that pesticides applied in accordance with Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) labels are exempt from the Clean Water Act’s (CWA) permitting requirements.
-Effective October 31, 2011, pesticide applications made in, over or near “waters of the U.S.” require a CWA National Pollutant Discharge Elimination System (NPDES) permit.
-Never in the 65 years of FIFRA or 40 years of the CWA has the federal government required a permit for chemical spraying activities for control of such pests as mosquitoes, algae and invasive aquatic weeds.
-Congress omitted pesticides in 1972 when it enacted the CWA, and despite major rewrites since, has never looked beyond FIFRA for the regulation of pesticides.
-Unnecessary permitting places a significant economic burden on golf facilities who comprise a large group of small businesses.
-States spend significant resources in implementing and enforcing a permit that most regulators believe does little if anything to further protect water quality.
+National Cotton Council, et al. v.
+EPA was a court case in which the U.S. Sixth Circuit Court of Appeals ruled in 2009 that the EPA's 2006 Aquatics Pesticides rule was not a reasonable interpretation of the Clean Water Act (CWA).
+The court vacated the rule and required CWA permits for all chemical and biological pesticide applications that leave a residue in water.
+Effective Oct.
+31, 2011, pesticide applications made in, over or near a “water of the U.S.” or WOTUS require a CWA National Pollutant Discharge Elimination System (NPDES) permit.
+Prior to this, the federal government had not required a NPDES permit for chemical spraying activities for control of such pests as mosquitoes, algae and invasive aquatic weeds.
+Congress omitted pesticides in 1972 when it enacted the CWA, and despite major rewrites since, never looked beyond FIFRA for the regulation of pesticides.
+Unnecessary permitting places an economic burden on golf facilities, and states may spend significant resources in implementing and enforcing a permit that most regulators believe does little if anything to further protect water quality.
 Citizen action lawsuits can disrupt operations and jeopardize businesses.
 Future expansion of the permit is of concern.